geekysuavo/geekysuavo.github.io/thermy.md

     width: 640
     height: 480
     tip: >
-      Here I'm using the cursors to measure the voltage difference between high and low logic levels on the one-wire bus.
+      Here I used the cursors to measure the voltage difference between high and low logic levels on the one-wire bus.
   - file: pic30.png
     width: 640